castro-gzlz/mr-plotter/README.md

 ### Example 2: [Colourig my worlds](https://www.youtube.com/watch?v=fKtwi3cNtEs) and including steam water atmospheres

 We now **include a color code** according to the stellar host metallicity.
 We also include three models based on [Turbet et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..41T/abstract) equations.
 These models consider a steam water atmosphere over a rocky composition.
-As we can see, a small amount of steam water (0.3%-5% in mass) forming an extense hydrosphere can explain very well the composition of the [emerging group of low-density super-Earths](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract).
+As we can see, a small amount of steam water (0.3%-5% in mass) forming an extensive hydrosphere can explain very well the composition of the [emerging group of low-density super-Earths](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract).
 These models are valid up to a 5% water mass fraction (WMF).
 Above this value, you might want to use the models from [Aguichine et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021ApJ...914...84A/abstract), which have a validity range between 10% and 100% core mass fractions (CMF) and WMF.
 In this example, we also include two models from [Aguichine et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021ApJ...914...84A/abstract): 30% CMF & 10 WMF (400K), and 30% CMF & 20% WMF (400K).

 ```
 python mr-plotter.py example2_met.ini